Kenajcrap/demoknight/readme.md

 ## Motivation

 The source engine is old and can have some unintuitive quirks when it comes to performance compared to other ones.
-This tool was created to automate more granular testing of in-game parameters, mods and other system tweaks while treating the game as much as a "blackbox" as possible by not using in-game tools like `timedemo` to gather data.
+This tool was created to automate more granular testing of in-game parameters, mods and other system tweaks while treating the game as much as a "black box" as possible by not using in-game tools like `timedemo` to gather data.

 The automation also allows the user to leverage simple statistical analysis to increase the confidence of results at the cost of longer total test time repeated tests and more attention to the load being applied